Portkey-Wallet/zklogin-proving-service-deployment/README.md

 If you encounter issues with service account key creation due to organizational policies, you may need to:
 - Use your own user credentials: `gcloud auth application-default login`
 - Contact your GCP administrator for assistance with service account permissions

+For more detailed configuration of the Portkey zkLogin Prover service, refer to the official Portkey documentation.